ubershmekel/caroushell/README.md

 🤖ai suggestion2
 ```

-Here's an example using a comment to get ai auto-completion for ffmpeg:
+Here's an example using a comment to get AI autocompletion for ffmpeg:

 ```
 ⌛echo 123